Keeping track of creative ideas

 This week’s Flaming Hot Tips Tuesday topic is keeping a journal of your lampworking trials and ideas.
 I don’t exactly do that, not like Jennifer describes.
 What I have is notebooks.
 Gazillions and kaboodles of notebooks.

 For starters, I’ll find and print out tutorials and the like from the web, and put them in an appropriate ring binder, along with various random instruction sheets.
-I must have a couple of dozen of these ring binders, on everything from soft glass lampwork to boro to journaling to bookbinding to Linux and PHP and Wordpress.
+I must have a couple of dozen of these ring binders, on everything from soft glass lampwork to boro to journaling to bookbinding to Linux and PHP and WordPress.

 Then I have a raft of Moleskine Cahier notebooks, the biggest ones.
 I started using these for handwritten notes after I started doing lampwork.
 Two of them so far are notes from classes and demo days (yep, I filled one and had to start another).
 Others are for “research findings.”
 Some of the information is gleaned from the various forums, others are my own notes and discoveries.
 I have one notebook so far for the COE104 glasses, mostly with just various how-tos copied down.